Combination of eczema wash, antibacterial gel, emu oil and eczema cream helps improve baby eczema, quickly.

 Over a WhatsApp conversation, we began to narrow down a solution:

-“I would like to know which cream is suitable for my child’s eczema flare up on her chin and elbow folds.
+“I would like to know which is the best baby eczema cream for my child’s eczema flare up on her face, chin and elbow folds.
 Currently, she is using ointment, baby wash and cream from the pharmacy but doesn’t seem to work.”

 Recommended baby eczema solution